svendahlstrand/10-print-game-boy/README.md

 SECTION "A-MAZE-ING", ROM0
 ```

-It's not a one liner but the follwing five lines probably feels familiar,
+It's not the BASIC one-liner but the follwing lines probably feels familiar,
-right?
+am I right?

 ```assembly
 ten:            ; 10      - Not the best label name but makes one feel at home.